Chronic Pain, Chronic Health Issues & Your Emotional Wellbeing

 - symptoms related to Adjustment, Anxiety or Depressive Disorders.

-Some may avoid adherence to medical advice or notice a strong focus on

-	symptoms, fear of complications, treatment or dying and frequent need

-	for medical attention through their GP or Emergency Department.
+Some may avoid adherence to medical advice or notice a strong focus on symptoms, fear of complications, treatment or dying and frequent need for medical attention through their GP or Emergency Department.

-	This approach involves identifying, reframing and challenging

-	negative/unhelpful thought patterns, and learning more helpful skills to

-	change and enhance quality of life and disease management.
-CBT also

-	includes tailored strategies relating to self-advocacy skills,

-	problem-solving, relaxation training, and other lifestyle
+This approach involves identifying, reframing and challenging negative/unhelpful thought patterns and learning practical skills to change and enhance the quality of life and disease management.
+CBT therapy also includes tailored strategies for self-advocacy skills, problem-solving, relaxation training, and other lifestyle self-management skills.

-	self-management skills.

 To access psychological support, you can: